 AnnularAperture

-Annular aperture with a inner radius and a outer one.
+Annular aperture with an inner radius and an outer one.
 Only rays falling within the inner and outer radius are considered as valid.

 Parameters: